-HFCs are effectively being phased down under the F-gas regulation while HFO's in principle can be replacement options for high GWP HFCs.
-Several high consuming applications are tageretted to have full F-gas ban in 2032 and 2035 and that will reduce emissions considerably, Besides the full bans, there are several mechanisms in the F-gas regulation that will target recovery, recycling and reclaim of refrigerants.
-The aim is to be able to reduce emissions from whatever refrigerant is used.
-This will also be a major factor for robust energy efficiency through system lifetime.
-To have a double regulation on F-gases will be very difficult to handle and should be avoided.
+First, HFCs are effectively being phased down under the F-gas regulation.
+However, HFOs are replacement options for high GWP HFCs seen from a pure quota perspective.
+In addition to quota allocations, there are specific bans on applications (see Figure 15).
+Two high consuming applications are targeted to have a full F-gas ban in 2032 (monoblock AC/HP below 12 kW) and 2035 (Split AC/HP < 12 kW).
+There are also several mechanisms in the F-gas regulation that will target recovery, recycling and reclaiming of refrigerants.
+The aim is to be able to reduce emissions from any refrigerant used.
+This will also be a major factor in improving a system's energy efficiency throughout its lifetime.